The iconic Coca-Cola LED billboard, Kings Cross

 Affectionately known as The Cross, this has always been the late-night heart of Sydney.
 There’s everything you could want in an entertainment precinct, from small bars to pumping nightclubs, cutting-edge theatre to chic restaurants.
 Kings Cross is also home to two major Sydney landmarks, the dandelion-shaped El Alamein Memorial Fountain and the giant neon-lit Coca-Cola billboard.

-Kings Cross has everything from high end to cheap and cheerful dining.
-Ezra is modern Middle Eastern, Farmhouse offers an ever-changing five-course set menu, Chula features Mexican plates and agave spirits, Friggitoria is all about laidback Italian and Penny’s Cheese Shop does the best cheese toastie in town.
+Kings Cross has everything from high-end to cheap and cheerful dining.
+Book into Ezra for modern Middle Eastern, Farmhouse for an ever-changing five-course set menu, Chula for Mexican plates and agave spirits, Bar Lucia for tapas and wine, and Penny’s Cheese Shop for the best cheese toastie in town.
 The Kings Cross food markets on Saturdays are also fantastic.

 When it comes to coffee, Café Hernandez has been serving espresso since 1972 and Jeremy & Sons also do a great brew.
 Frankie’s Beans roasts its own beans as does Primary Coffee Roasters.